Ernestine Charlotte of Nassau-Schaumburg

 Princess Ernestine Charlotte of Nassau-Schaumburg (20 May 1662Jul. – 21 February 1732), Ernestine Charlotte Prinzessin von Nassau-Schaumburg, official titles: Prinzessin von Nassau, Gräfin zu Katzenelnbogen, Vianden, Diez und Holzappel, Frau zu Beilstein, Laurenburg und Schaumburg, was a princess from the House of Nassau-Schaumburg, a cadet branch of the Ottonian Line of the House of Nassau and through marriage Fürstin of Nassau-Siegen.
-She was regent of the Principality of Nassau-Siegen (part of the County of Nassau) for her son Frederick William Adolf in 1691-1701.
+She was regent of the Principality of Nassau-Siegen (part of the County of Nassau) for her son Frederick William Adolf in the period 1691–1701.

 Biography

 Ernestine Charlotte was born at Schaumburg Castle on 20 May 1662Jul. as the second daughter of Prince Adolf of Nassau-Schaumburg and his wife Elisabeth Charlotte Melander, Countess of Holzappel.

 Ernestine Charlotte married at Schaumburg Castle on 6 February 1678Jul. to Fürst William Maurice of Nassau-Siegen (Wisch Castle, Terborg, 18/28 January 1649 – Nassauischer Hof, Siegen, 23 January 1691Jul.), the eldest son of Count Henry of Nassau-Siegen and Countess Mary Magdalene of Limburg-Stirum.
-Ernestine Charlotte’s great-grandfather Count George ‘the Elder’ of Nassau-Dillenburg was a younger brother of William Maurice’s grandfather Count John VII ‘the Middle’ of Nassau-Siegen.
+Ernestine Charlotte's great-grandfather Count George 'the Elder' of Nassau-Dillenburg was a younger brother of William Maurice's grandfather Count John VII 'the Middle' of Nassau-Siegen.